The Young Trustees Movement

 It’s fair to say, charity trustee boards have a profile.
-Research shows that boards are on around 92% white with an average age of 60 and shows little sign of changing.
+Research shows that boards are around 92% white with an average age of 60 and show little sign of changing.
 Will this stand the sector in good stead for the future?
 With so much evidence around to suggest otherwise, The Social Change Agency’s ‘Young Trustee Movement’ has been challenging these assumptions and working to bring new and younger voices to the boardroom.

 It only takes a cursory glance at the current landscape of trustees to see that there is a diversity problem.
 This is not just a perception; ‘Taken on Trust’ research published by the Charity Commission (2017) highlighted that 92% of trustees are white, with this figure rising to 99% in the Trust and Foundation world.
 A variety of different ages are also woefully underrepresented as outlined in research done by the Charities Aid Foundation (2015) ‘Young Trustees Guide” and many reports with recommendations of what to do including the “Guided by Young Voices” report by the Roundhouse (2017).
 Perhaps unsurprisingly, the average age of trustees in the UK is over 60.